wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-10-17-why-i-wrote-haku.md

 * _Dolittle_ ドリトル is an object-oriented language specifically designed for teaching children to program and follows the [Logo](http://people.eecs.berkeley.edu/~bh/logo.html) tradition with a turtle to draw shapes.
 * _Produire_ プロデル is an imperative and object-oriented language but more general purpose.
 It also has a turtle library, so education is definitely one of the main design purposes.
 * _Nadeshiko_ なでしこ (meaning "pink", the flower) is an open source general purpose imperative language.
-* _Mind_ is also imperative.
+* _Mind_ is also imperative.
 Although it is actually a [Forth](https://www.forth.com/)-style stack-based language, in general structure it is similar to the other three.

 All these language are complete with support for graphics, networking etc and their own IDE and/or web-based editor.
 They are practical programming languages, so they all support the use of Arabic numerals as well as operators for arithmetic, logic and comparison operations.